Public Health (Professional Programs: MPH and DrPH)

 The DrPH program is the advanced professional degree offered by the school.
 This program is tailored to meet the goals of midcareer public health professionals who want to expand their knowledge and practice of public health and attain the leadership skills necessary to enable them to advance the field.
 The program aims to help students become leaders of the public health community at the local, national and international levels.
 The program is offered in a distance-based format.

-The school encourages collaborations with other colleges by offering joint degree programs including MBA/MPH, MD/MPH, MA in Anthropology/MPH, DVM/MPH, MSW/MPH, as well as a coordinated JD/MPH with IIT Kent College of Law and a coordinated DC/MPH with National University of Health Sciences.
+The school encourages collaborations with other colleges by offering joint degree programs including MBA/MPH, MD/MPH, MA in Anthropology/MPH, DVM/MPH, MSW/MPH, JD/MPH, as well as a coordinated DC/MPH with National University of Health Sciences.

 The School of Public Health is fully accredited by the Council on Education for Public Health (CEPH), the only fully accredited school of public health within Illinois.
 The MPH and DrPH degrees at UIC are considered professional programs and are not administered by the Graduate College.
 To learn more about the degree programs and how to apply, please visit the following websites: